Okay, get to get the goods here on this ABC email scandal, quote unquote.

 They're delightful company.

-I went to college three thousand miles away when I got there, I was homesick.
+When I got there, I was homesick.

-Ever since it's been hard for me to ever feel as if I'm spending too much time with my family.
+Ever since, it's been hard for me to ever feel as if I'm spending too much time with my family.

-Still, there's nothing like an extended stay at Shea Mom and Dad to convince you that you're spinning your wheels or getting off to a late start in life.
+Still, there's nothing like an extended stay at Shea, Mom, and Dad, to convince you that you're spinning your wheels or getting off to a late start in life.

 That's how I felt at times.